Reed-CompBio/spras/docs/tutorial/beginner.rst

        data_dir: "input"
        dataset_labels: ["data0", "data1"]

-In the configuration file, users can specify one or more gold standard datasets to evaluate the subnetworks reconstructed from each dataset.
-When gold standards are provided and evaluation is enabled (``include: true``), SPRAS will automatically compare the reconstructed subnetworks for a specific dataset against the corresponding gold standards.
+Users can specify one or more gold standard datasets in the configuration file to evaluate the subnetworks reconstructed from each dataset.
+When gold standards are provided and evaluation is enabled (shown below), SPRAS compares the output subnetworks for a given dataset against the gold standards listed in its ``dataset_labels`` field.

 A gold standard dataset must include the following types of keys and
 files: